 Habitat for Humanity HabiTour

-Come spend an hour with Habitat for Humanity and see the progress being made on the Canon Perdido Affordable Homes, a 12-home development for local, low-income families.
-We hope you will join us!
-For more information, call 692-2226 or visit www.sbhabitat.org.
+You are invited to spend an hour with Habitat for Humanity and see the progress being made the Canon Perdido Affordable Homes, a 12-home development for local, low-income families.homes.
+These homes will provide affordable housing for 43 people, including 20 children, when completed in the summer of 2014.
+We hope you will join us! bring your friends and your coworkers too.

 Event Details